Fee-only Planners and Advisors

 - What You Need To Know Before Hiring a Financial Advisor

-- List of Fee-Only Financiial Planners in India
+- Curated List of Fee-Only Financial Planners in India

 Our blog has an article that argues that 'free advice' may be expensive.